galvez-mcj/galvez-mcj/README.md

 <h1> :sparkles: Hi there!
 I'm Ma.
 Christina J. Galvez :sparkles: <img align="right" src="https://komarev.com/ghpvc/?username=galvez-mcj&color=blue" alt="galvez-mcj"/> </h1>
-<h2> A recent graduate of BS Computer Science from the University of the Philippines Manila! </h2>
+<h2> A graduate of BS Computer Science from the University of the Philippines Manila! </h2>

 <!--
 **galvez-mcj/galvez-mcj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.